spider-gazelle/eventbus/README.md

 # Magic EventBus

 Crystal shard to capture _Postgres_ database change events via _LISTEN/NOTIFY_ mechanism and publish them to `EventBus::EventHandler`s for further processing.
+On Database connection error, shard will retry number of `retry_attempts` after every `retry_interval` seconds to try to establish connection to database, and on failure after `retry_attempts`, it will invoke `on_error` callback to give control back to your application.

 ### `EventBus::EventHandler` Lifecycle  methods